kburson/ng-boilerplate/README.md

 An opinionated kickstarter for [AngularJS](http://angularjs.org) projects.

-This Project is forked from [Josh Millers ngBoilerplate](http://joshdmiller.github.com/ng-boilerplate) and was customized for [Neoksop GmbH](http://neoskop.de/).
+This Project is forked from [Neoksop GmbH](http://github.com/neoskop/ng-boilerplate) Which was forked from [Josh Millers ngBoilerplate](http://joshdmiller.github.com/ng-boilerplate) and was customized for [Kendrick Burson](http://github.com/kburson/ng-Boilerplate).
 ***

 ## Quick Start